Owl Woods Passive House

 - Elimination of Thermal Bridges in the structure

 - Plus optimising the orientation of the home for solar gain in winter with appropriate shading for summer.

 The architectural response was inspired by the surrounding native woodland and farming land.
 The design echoes a cluster of farm-sheds or birdhouses, but instead of being just being ‘tin sheds’, lovely radial-sawn native timber cladding was introduced to complement the grey corrugated steel, and soften the overall feel of the home and create that connection back to natural surrounds.
 Materials were chosen that are natural, healthy, durable and sustainably sourced, relating back to the Australian landscape and minimising embodied energy wherever possible.

 Generous visual and physical connections to nature, natural light and materials are integral to the design, whilst the contemporary pavilion style layout creates diverse indoor environments for its users to experience.

 Designed to fulfill both the physical and emotional desires and wellbeing of the occupants, the Owl Woods House is a unique blend of Biophilic Design and Passivhaus Standards of Construction.
 In this aspect, it really is a pioneer project for Passive House homes in Australia.

 The ‘Owl Woods Passive House’ project has been recognised with numerous awards, including the 2019 Architeam Sustainability Medal, for its outstanding sustainability credentials.

 With thanks to Architect Talina Edwards for sharing this stunning property with us.
-Find out more about Owl Woods at the upcoming South Pacific Passive House Conference 2020, where Talina Edwards will be co-hosting a presentation with builder and SPPHC 2020 Sponsor, Stuart Lee from Craftsmen Quality Builders, and the homeowner David Rhind.
+Find out more about Owl Woods by watching the Video on Demand content from the South Pacific Passive House Conference 2020 where Talina Edwards co-hosted a presentation with builder and SPPHC 2020 Sponsor, Stuart Lee from Craftsmen Quality Builders, and the homeowner David Rhind.